Hedgehogo/IEML.io/README.md

 # IEML
 IEML (Interface Engine Markup Language) - A simple but powerful config with support for file uploads, inter-file anchors and tags.

+Designed to store and manually edit data, poorly suited for non-manual editing and data transfer.

 # Implementations
 - [C++](https://github.com/Hedgehogo/IEML-cpp) (no support for *short lists*)